 It took Google nearly two months to adjust to iOS App Store privacy labels.

-The iOS 15.2, via the Communication Safety feature, will also warn children and parents when sexually-explicit photos are received or sent from a child’s device, the report noted.
+The report noted that iOS 15.2, via the Communication Safety feature, will also warn children and parents when sexually-explicit photos are received or sent from a child’s device.